 Strategic group map of the industry

-The Sirius XM Company is maintained a good place in the strategic group industrial map.
-In the market and the industry there are only few competitors who threatens the company of Sirius XM in the upcoming period but not in the present period [reference].
+The Sirius XM Company has maintained a good place in the strategic group industrial map.
+In the market and the industry, there are only a few competitors who threaten the company of Sirius XM in the upcoming period but not in the present period [reference].

-In the strategic industrial map we have considered the different competitors including Westwood one, iHeart Communication and Cumulus Media.
-The company of the Sirius XM maintain a top level position in the strategic industrial map as shown in the figure 2.
+In the strategic industrial map, we have considered the different competitors, including Westwood One, iHeart Communication and Cumulus Media.
+The company of Sirius XM maintains a top-level position in the strategic industrial map, as shown in figure 2.

 Is Sirius well positioned on the map?
 Why or Why not?

-In my opinion, Sirius XM is maintained a well position on the strategic map especially in the broadcasting field.
-The industry is appropriately to fascinate to the capable new entrants because of the toughest competition which exist among the current industrial sellers.
-However, there are a huge amount of the obtainable alternative to the potential buyers, which encourages the development of a strong alternative market in the other industries.
-The broadcasting industry has verified to possess a profitable great and strong’/durable industry for joining.
+In my opinion, Sirius XM has maintained a good position on the strategic map, especially in the broadcasting field.
+The industry is appropriate to fascinate the capable new entrants because of the toughest competition that exists among the current industrial sellers.
+However, there is a huge amount of obtainable alternatives to the potential buyers, which encourages the development of a strong alternative market in other industries.
+The broadcasting industry has been verified to possess a profitable, great, and strong/durable industry for joining.

 References